-- (1) Critical judgments in applying the Group's accounting policies None. - (2) Critical accounting estimates and assumptions - A. Evaluation of inventories - (a) As inventories are stated at the lower of cost and net realisable value, the Group must determine the net realisable value of inventories on balance sheet date using judgements and estimates.
+(1) Critical judgments in applying the Group's accounting policies None.

+(2) Critical accounting estimates and assumptions

+A. Evaluation of inventories

+- (a) As inventories are stated at the lower of cost and net realisable value, the Group must determine the net realisable value of inventories on balance sheet date using judgements and estimates.
 As the manufacturing process is relatively complicated and time consuming, materials require longer lead time, the waiting period for product registration is long, and the timing of product launch may be deferred, the Group evaluates the amounts of normal inventory consumption, obsolete inventories or inventories without market selling value on balance sheet date, and writes down the cost of inventories to the net realisable value.
-Since the calculation of net realisable value involves subjective judgement and the ending balance of inventory is material to the financial statements, there might be material changes to the evaluation. - (b) As of December 31, 2021, the carrying amount of inventories was \$1,345,003. - B. Realisability of deferred income tax assets - (a) Deferred income tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.
-Assessment of the realisability of deferred income tax assets involves critical accounting judgments and estimates of the management, including the assumptions of expected future sales revenue growth rate and profit rate, tax exempt duration, available tax credits, tax planning, etc. Any variations in global economic environment, industrial environment, and laws and regulations might cause material adjustments to deferred income tax assets. - (b) As of December 31, 2021, the Group recognised deferred income tax assets amounting to \$614,975.
+Since the calculation of net realisable value involves subjective judgement and the ending balance of inventory is material to the financial statements, there might be material changes to the evaluation. - (b) As of December 31, 2022, the carrying amount of inventories was \$1,188,716.

+B. Realisability of deferred income tax assets

+- (a) Deferred income tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.
+Assessment of the realisability of deferred income tax assets involves critical accounting judgments and estimates of the management, including the assumptions of expected future sales revenue growth rate and profit rate, tax exempt duration, available tax credits, tax planning, etc. Any variations in global economic environment, industrial environment, and laws and regulations might cause material adjustments to deferred income tax assets. - (b) As of December 31, 2022, the Group recognised deferred income tax assets amounting to \$637,435.

-6. DETAILS OF SIGNIFICANT ACCOUNTS (1) CASH AND CASH EQUIVALENTS
+6. DETAILS OF SIGNIFICANT ACCOUNTS

+(1) CASH AND CASH EQUIVALENTS

+December 31, 2022 December 31, 2021

+Cash:

+Cash on hand \$ 119 \$ 152

+Checking accounts and demand

+deposits 146,140 185,573

+146,259 185,725

+Cash equivalents:

+Time deposits 3,958,500 3,475,500

+Bills under repurchase agreements 189,950 419,696

+4,148,450 3,895,196

+\$ 4,294,709 \$ 4,080,921
-A. The Group transacts with a variety of financial institutions all with high credit quality to disperse credit risk, so it expects that the probability of counterparty default is remote.

-B. Part of the Group's bank deposits (listed as "Other Financial Assets - Current") are subject to provisional attachment due to the contract disputes.
-Please refer to Notes 8 and 9 for details.

-C. Details of the Group's time deposits pledged to others as collateral (listed as "Other financial assets - non-current") as of December 31, 2021 and 2020 are provided in Note 8.
+- A. The Group transacts with a variety of financial institutions all with high credit quality to disperse credit risk, so it expects that the probability of counterparty default is remote. - B. Part of the Group's bank deposits (listed as "Other Financial Assets Current") are subject to provisional attachment due to the contract disputes.
+Refer to Notes 8 and 9 for details. - C. Details of the Group's time deposits pledged to others as collateral (listed as "Other financial assets non-current") as of December 31, 2022 and 2021 are provided in Note 8.